BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 - **Display preferences**: Configure notifications to show for a certain duration, only once, etc.
 - **Custom buttons**: Add buttons with associated callback functions for user interaction.

-### Example Usage
+### Example usage

 `NotificationManager` is added to all mods' global tables if MCM is loaded.
-To display a success notification with default options and a custom 'Log' button, use the following code:
+To display a success notification with default options and a custom 'Log' button, use the following code in the client context:

 ```lua
 NotificationManager.ShowSuccess('notification_id', 'Test Title', 'This is a test success message', {